-A. Caps
+A. Resident Caps

-• These caps are independent of each other.
-For example, if the Short Call resident currently has 5 primary patients and 2 consult patients and an additional consult is requested, the resident cannot take that consult.
-The additional consult will be forwarded to the Long Call resident.
+For example, if the Short Call resident currently has 5 primary patients and 1 consult patient and a new consult is requested, the resident cannot take that consult.
+The new consult will be forwarded to the Long Call resident.

-2. When the resident reaches the cap for maximum number of patients or maximum number of de novo admissions, the resident may not accept additional admission until a discharge has physically left the hospital.
-When the resident reaches the cap for maximum number of consult patients, the resident may not accept any additional consult until a consult has been signed off or discharged.
+When the resident reaches the cap for maximum number of patients (8), the resident may not accept additional admission until a discharge has physically left the hospital.
+Rolling cap is enforced.
+When counting the resident census for cap determination, patients with discharge orders remain in the census until they have physically left the hospital premises.

 B. Short Call